Wilhelm Tranow: Life

+World War I

 Wilhelm Tranow initially worked as a radio technician aboard the battleship Pommern.
 In 1914, he received a coded message, while on watch, from the cruiser Breslau which he forwarded to fleet command, who reported they could not read it.
 Tranow, who was interested in codes and cryptology, broke the encipherment on the coded messages and forwarded the broken message back to fleet HQ.
 Showing a lack of urgency and understanding, Fleet HQ issued Tranow a stern warning to keep away from secret matters, instead of trying to improve the code.

-During the latter part of World War I, Tranow was placed in the naval (Imperial German Navy) intercept and code-breaking organization (German: Nachrichten-Abteilung) (German Naval Intelligence Service) at Neumünster.
+During the latter part of World War I, Tranow was placed in the naval (Imperial German Navy) intercept and code-breaking organisation (German: Nachrichten-Abteilung) (German Naval Intelligence Service) at Neumünster.
 There he participated in solving (cryptography) the British Navy 3-letter code.

 With the loss of the war and the Treaty of Versailles, the code-breaking unit at Neumünster was shut down.
 On 28 April 1919, a new agency was created in Berlin, with eight former cryptographers, Tranow being one of them.

+Interwar period

 In late 1919, Tranow reconstructed Britain's enormous Government Telegraph Code which was used by the Admiralty to carry reports about warships.
 Later in the 1920s it used the broken code to enable the Germans to track British gunboat activity on the Yangtze.

 In 1927, Tranow started work on French naval codes, working on the Tous Bâtiments Militaires/Maritimes and the Bâtiments de Guerre.
 From early 1932 he started work on Code Signaux Tactiques that provide insight into French tactics.

 In 1932, he followed the movements of a British convoy in the Atlantic, by breaking the current 4-letter naval code.
 These early successes led gradually to the growing strength of his unit, which was now called B-Dienst (Beobachtungsdienst).
 By the mid to late 1930s, up to 80% of French exercises could be read.

 In mid-1935, Adolf Hitler, who still considered Britain a potential ally, ordered the whole naval staff to redirect their operational readiness planning against France and ordered the main code breaking effort at B-Dienst to transfer to France.
 The Kriegsmarine, who considered their major potential opponent to be Britain, viewed the order with suspicion.
 Tranow, who laughed when he heard the order, stated: